AI’s Sources of Truth: How Chatbots Cite Health Information

 Methodology

 This study analyzed 5,472 unique citations generated by AI chatbots in response to health-related prompts.
-The goal was to better understand not just how often these systems cite sources, but what kinds of sources they prioritize when providing medical and health information.

 Data Collection